2001 Japanese Grand Prix: Race

 The 53-lap race began at 14:30 local time and drew 150,000 spectators.
 The weather was fine and dry, with the air temperature 24 C and the track temperature was between 26 and 27 C. Yoong started from the pit lane in Alonso's spare Minardi car when his crew identified an electrical problem with his race car's gearbox.
 Bernoldi stalled on the dummy grid and could not restart his car, thus he was pushed into a gap into the pit lane, where he began.
-When the red lights went out to signal the start of the race, Michael Schumacher veered to the right to the inside line, blocking the fast-starting Montoya, to keep the race lead into the opening corner.
-Ralf Schumacher briefly challenged his teammate but remained in third position.
+When the red lights went out to start the race, Michael Schumacher veered to the right to the inside line, blocking the fast-starting Montoya, to keep the race lead into the first corner.
+Ralf Schumacher briefly challenged his teammate but remained in third place.
 Fisichella made a fast start due to his car's powerful launch control system, passing Häkkinen for fifth.
 Barrichello had a small fuel load since Ferrari had put him on a three-stop strategy to try to move to the front of the field.
 He overtook Ralf Schumacher on the inside for third into the left-hand 130R turn.

 Michael Schumacher had a 3.6-second lead over Montoya after the first lap.
 The two drivers were in turn followed by Barrichello, Ralf Schumacher, Fisichella and Häkkinen.
 Michael Schumacher began to pull away from the rest of the field, because he was on a new set of tyres and not affected by aerodynamic turbulence, whilst Montoya began the race on a set of scrubbed tyres that required longer to operate in comparison to the Bridgestones.
 On lap two, Barrichello overtook Montoya on the inside on the approach to the chicane for second place, avoiding contact with the Williams driver by placing two wheels off the circuit.
 However, Montoya had greater speed coming out of the chicane on the following lap, allowing him to slipstream by Barrichello and retake second at the end of the start-finish straight into the first corner.
-During the same lap, Fisichella lost control of his car leaving the Denger Curve corner, spinning 180 degrees.
+During the same lap, Fisichella spun 180 degrees leaving the Denger Curve corner.
 He was able to continue driving, but dropped from fifth to 12th.
-Frentzen had an unplanned pit stop on lap four to replace a dislodged nose cone after swerving to avoid colliding with De La Rosa at the chicane to finish lap two.
+Frentzen had an unplanned pit stop on lap four to replace a dislodged nose cone after swerving to avoid colliding with De la Rosa at the chicane to finish lap two.
 Panis overtook Alonso for 17th on the same lap.

 Jean Alesi was battling Sauber driver Kimi Räikkönen for ninth when Räikkönen lost control of his car on lap six and Alesi was caught up in the accident.